 Dyes do not block light in the way a pigment does, so alcohol inks will always give translucent coverage when painted onto a surface.
 Because of this quality, they work nicely to tint translucent clay, such as when you make faux glass.
 (Learn five faux glass projects in my tutorial here.)
 The white and the metallic colors of alcohol inks are a bit different because they do contain pigments, and so they do have more coverage.

 Once dried, alcohol inks are waterproof and cannot be washed off a surface with water.
 They can, however, be dissolved by using alcohol, even after they dry.
 Alcohol inks will permanently stain porous or stainable surface such as paper, fabric, wood, skin, or even some colors and brands of baked polymer clay.
 The color cannot be fully removed from these surfaces because the dye has actually stained them.
 You can, however, easily remove alcohol ink colors from non-staining surfaces such as glass, glazed ceramic tiles, and some plastics.
 You do not need to heat set alcohol inks and heating will not prevent them from fading.
 Heating will cause some colors to migrate (bleed) into the baked clay more than if they air dry.

 As with many dyes and pigments, alcohol inks are not lightfast.
 This means they may fade over time when exposed to sunlight or even some types of indoor lighting.
-Not all colors will fade, and it’s rather difficult to predict which ones will.
+Not all colors will fade quickly, and it’s rather difficult to predict which ones will.
 Colors applied to the surface fade quite quickly.
 Colors mixed into the clay will take many years to fade, but it will eventually happen, especially with pale tints.

 Because alcohol has such a low surface tension, drops of alcohol ink tend to repel one another while wet.
 This makes for very interesting and rather unpredictable color patterns as the wet ink swirls and dances around on the surface of your project.
 This is part of the appeal of this fun material.